-I regularly work with graduate students in our department and elsewhere at Rice.
-Usually this has taken the form of a general examination field in the history of women and gender, based on a combination of graduate courses taken through CSWGS and directed readings with me.
+I regularly work with graduate students in our department and elsewhere at Rice, and welcome inquiries from potential applicants to our doctoral program.
+Often my mentorship in the graduate program has taken the form of a general examination field in the history of women and gender, based on a combination of graduate courses taken through CSWGS and directed readings with me.
 I teach graduate courses in the department as needed; in the past, these have included courses on human rights, nationalism, the history of women and gender, and the department’s Pedagogy Seminar for graduate students.
 I am glad to serve on dissertation committees, and have done so for doctoral students at Rice in History, English, Anthropology, Religion, and Music.

 I received my Ph.D. from the University of Michigan in 1994, and came to Rice in 2003 after teaching at Pitzer College, M.I.T., and Texas A&M University.